Baltoli/project-docs/notes/log.md

   * Not throwing away information as the current approach does - all it's doing is *adding to* the manifest data to suggest approaches to the instrumentation pass.

+## 13/1/2017

+* Back working on TESLA after a break to do coursework post-christmas.
+Meeting with Robert earlier today in which we discussed the work that I've been doing so far on the project.
+Main points were:
+  * He agrees that the problem of not being able to use the same automata on two different pointers is perplexing - should do some more digging into this and work out the actual source of the problem.
+Mentioned a table of parameters that can be indexed into to find the correct automaton instance for a call.
+    This code might be in the runtime library.
+  * Modelling the automaton using function calls to acquire and release is probably best as it abstracts the lock internals from the semantics of the action.
+  * Think about how the model devised could be broadened to (for example) reader-writer locks, or data structures that permit operations only when locked.
+  * Intra-procedural analysis and the placement of `tesla static` seem to be reasonably well thought out for now, as well as the proposed extensions to the instrumenter and the protobuf structure.